Zarkonnen/bumble/README.markdown

 A server with Apache, Python 3 (and the ability to install Python packages) and a database.
 SQLite will do in a pinch.
 Git is a plus.
 We've done some installs on [Webfaction](https://www.webfaction.com/), but anyplace that satisfies the above requirements will do.

 ### Development installation
-* Download or clone Bumble.
+* Download or clone Bumble
-* Initialise a virtual environment: `python3 -m venv venv`.
+* Initialise a virtual environment: `python3 -m venv venv`
-* Install the required packages using pip: `pip install -r requirements.txt`.
+* Install the required packages using pip: `pip install -r requirements.txt`
 * Then, export the following environment variables:
-* `export DJANGO_SETTINGS_MODULE=bumble.settings`
+* `export DJANGO_SETTINGS_MODULE=bumble.local_settings`
 * `export PYTHONPATH=$PYTHONPATH:<path-to-bumble-install>`
+* Run `django-admin migrate` to create the database
-* Run `django-admin syncdb` to create the database, entering an admin username and password when prompted.
+* Run `django-admin createsuperuser` to create the admin, entering a username and password when prompted
-* Run `django-admin runserver` to start the server.
+* Run `django-admin runserver` to start the server

 ### Deployment
 * Download or clone Bumble into a suitable location on the server.
 * Install the required packages using pip: `pip install -r requirements.txt`.
 * [Set up mod_wsgi](http://ericholscher.com/blog/2008/jul/8/setting-django-and-mod_wsgi/) to point to the Bumble install.
-* Edit settings.py and change the following things:
+* Edit local_settings.py and change the following things:
-* Add your name and email address to ADMINS.
+    * Add your name and email address to ADMINS
-* Fill in the DB connection details in DATABASES.
+    * Fill in the DB connection details in DATABASES
     * Set the appropriate timezone.
     * Set STATIC_ROOT to `"<webroot-path>/static/"`, e.g `"/var/www/static/"`
     * Set MEDIA_ROOT to `"<webroot-path>/static/media/"`, e.g `"/var/www/static/media/"`
     * Change SECRET_KEY to something else - you can use [this tool](http://www.miniwebtool.com/django-secret-key-generator/) to make a valid new key
+    * Add your domain names to ALLOWED_HOSTS
+    * If you need email, uncomment and configure the email settings
+* Follow the instructions in bumbl/settings.py to set up the recaptcha
 * Then, export the following environment variables:
-* `export DJANGO_SETTINGS_MODULE=bumble.settings`
+* `export DJANGO_SETTINGS_MODULE=bumble.local_settings`
 * `export PYTHONPATH=$PYTHONPATH:<path-to-bumble-install>`
+* Run `django-admin migrate` to create the database
-* Run `django-admin syncdb` to create the database, entering an admin username and password when prompted
+* Run `django-admin createsuperuser` to create the admin, entering a username and password when prompted
 * Restart apache if needed

 ## Usage